Bilibili Inc. (BILI) EPS is poised to hit -0.42 next quarter: How Investors Can Make It Count the Most? - News Daemon

 Technical Analysis of Bilibili Inc. (BILI)

-[Bilibili Inc., BILI] recent stats showed that its last 5-days Average volume was poorer than the volume it posted in the year-ago period.
-During the previous 9 days, stock’s Stochastic %D was recorded 8.60% While, its Average True Range was 1.27.
+If we take a close look at the recent performances of Bilibili Inc. (NASDAQ: BILI), its last 5-days Average volume was 4.49 million that shows plunge from its year to date volume of 7.42 million.
+During the previous 9 days, stock’s Stochastic %D was recorded 9.83% While, its Average True Range was 1.26.